CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 but I could certainly translate it into other languages if you want.&nbsp;
 I have versions prepared from 30 minutes to 50.

+- [**TDD (Test Driven Development)**](https://en.wikipedia.org/wiki/Test-driven_development){:rel="nofollow" target="_new"}
+(title: "TDD like a Viking: Making Mead with JavaScript!").&nbsp;
+This talk describes the benefits and process of TDD, and walks through several examples as I develop some helpful calculators for brewing mead.&nbsp;
+There is quite a lot of code,
+but it is not _live_-coded.&nbsp;
+Unlike most of my talks,
+this is _only_ in JavaScript.

 - **Ruby "gotchas"**
 (title: "Ruby Gotchas").&nbsp;
 I have done this for local user groups,